Montel Vontavious Porter: Other media

 Assad made a cameo appearance in the film MacGruber, alongside fellow WWE Superstars Chris Jericho, The Great Khali, Big Show, Kane, and Mark Henry.

-MVP released his first hip hop song titled "Holla to da World" featuring Dwayne Swayze in June 2011.
+Assad, under the MVP name, released his first hip hop song titled "Holla to da World" featuring Dwayne Swayze in June 2011.
 A music video for the song, featuring cameos from Carlito and Hernandez, was released the following October.
 The song was released as a single through iTunes on April 5, 2012.
 On March 18, 2013, he released his second song entitled "Tokyo".
 On January 30, 2014, MVP released his third single, titled "Return of the Ronin".
 The song also became MVP's entrance theme in TNA.

 MVP has been featured as a playable character in the video games WWE SmackDown vs. Raw 2008, WWE SmackDown vs. Raw 2009, WWE SmackDown vs. Raw 2010, WWE SmackDown vs. Raw 2011, and WWE 2K22, his first WWE licensed video game in 11 years.
 He also appeared in WWE 2K23 and WWE 2K24.